Paradigm4/elastic_resource_groups/README.md

 This is particularly attractive in cloud environments: compute nodes can be rented on an hourly basis, only for when they are needed, then discarded.
 Cloud costs become a lot more attractive than in-house storage.
 This also implies that any SciDB cluster can be made to 'grow' or 'shrink' as demand changes.

 This repository contains a small plugin `variable_residency` with a single operator `create_with_residency`.
-We first discuss the operator, then show an example 'grow, compute, shrink' workflow that EE enables.
+We first discuss the operator, then show an example 'grow, compute, shrink' workflow that is possible with SciDB Enterprise Edition.

 # 1. Operator create_with_residency

 The plugin installs using [dev_tools](https://github.com/paradigm4/dev_tools) for 15.12 and 16.9.
 Make sure you use the `v15.12` branch for 15.12

-`create_with_residency` is a slightly modified `create_array` that allows the user to specify a set of instances.
+`create_with_residency` is a modified `create array` that allows the user to specify a set of instances.
 The syntax is as follows:
 `create_with_residency( ARRAY_NAME, SCHEMA, TEMP, INSTANCE0 [, INSTANCE1 [, INSTANCE2,...])` where

 * `ARRAY_NAME` and `SCHEMA` are just as in `create_array`